 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A large, polished, circular stone with an iron handle on top, used in the game of curling.→ stone
+A large polished circular stone, with a handle on top, used in the game of curling.

 - ‘A curling stone with the date 1551 etched on it was found in the bottom of a pond near Dunblane in Scotland.’

 - ‘Having survived the bobsled, safely negotiated the downhill course, and learned how to heft and somewhat deftly slide a curling stone, I've come to better appreciate what it takes to become an Olympic athlete.’

 - ‘‘Everyone,’ he wrote, daubing his ruddy cheeks with Glenmorangie aftershave, ‘came with their personal curling stones, many of which had been in the same family for several generations and showed the smooth wear of long use.’’

 - ‘But he does have a curling stone which he discovered at the scene many years ago.’

 - ‘There was a woman whose greatest achievement has been to release an effective curling stone at a crucial moment.’

 - ‘But while he stayed up watching, Mark used our digital camera to take a photograph of a flower and superimpose the winning position of the curling stones that won us the gold medal.’

 - ‘The team's coach left a video will where he asks for two key things: that his ashes are to be placed in a curling stone and that the boys are to get the team back together and, this time, go all the way, putting their coach's stone ‘on the button.’’